 The man then showed Ayman a Bible.
 Ayman backed away, refusing to touch it.

 “Everyone knows.
 It was changed,” he replied.

 Ayman was listening carefully now.
 He loved a challenge.
 He took the Bible and left with it, intent on his mission to identify just where the book had been changed.
 He thought the task would be easy, and that he would return quickly to prove this Christian wrong.

 That night Ayman began reading and could not stop.
 In the wee hours of the morning, he was still reading, and could not find anything wrong with the Bible.
 The details and grace of the Scriptures deeply impressed him.
 Ayman was challenged deeply.

 For two years, he wrestled and read the Injeel.
 He found a peace he had never known within its pages.
 Turning to God, one night he prayed, Now that I’ve finally found you, I will never let You go.

-The next morning Ali knocked on the door of his former opponent’s house.
+The next morning Ayman knocked on the door of his former opponent’s house.
 He had not seen him for two years.

 His friend embraced him and welcomed him into the family of Christ that very day.

-Have you been encouraged by Ali’s story today?
+Have you been encouraged by Ayman’s story today?
 Perhaps you have been waiting for two years or longer for someone to respond to your efforts to reach them with Christ’s love.
-Ali’s story reminds us that the words in the Bible have the power to transform lives.
+Ayman’s story reminds us that the words in the Bible have the power to transform lives.
 Introducing our Muslim friends to the Bible can be the beginning of their journey to finding Christ for themselves.